mhpaler/ets/README.md

 ## Getting Started

-If you want to jump right in, head over to [JavaScript client quickstart](./docs/js-client-quickstart.md) or [Contract-to-contract quickstart](./docs/contract-to-contract-quickstart.md).
+If you want to jump right in, head over to [JavaScript client quickstart](./docs/js-client-quickstart.md)(in progress) or [Contract-to-contract quickstart](./docs/contract-to-contract-quickstart.md)(TODO).

-If you want to learn a bit more before diving in, [key concepts](./docs/key-concepts.md), the [system architecture diagram](./docs/system-architecture.md/) and the [Backend API](./docs/contract-apis) are good places to start.
+To learn a bit more before diving in, [key concepts](./docs/key-concepts.md), the [system architecture diagram](./docs/system-architecture.md/).

 ## Documentation